KristinaU/SpaceX/README.md

 # SpaceX

-This poject lists all the Sapce missions.
+This poject lists all the SpaceX missions.

 The user can select the mission and navigate to additional sources like video, Wikipedia or an article.